Syntax Guide

 Number

-Specify the maximum number of CPU cores to use for the build (memory = CPU cores * 2 GB), where CPU and memory do not exceed the actual size of the runner machine.
+Specifies the maximum number of CPU cores required for the build (memory = CPU cores * 2 GB), where CPU and memory do not exceed the actual size of the runner machine.

-If not configured, the maximum available CPU cores are determined by the runner machine configuration.
+If not configured, the maximum available CPU cores are specified by the allocated runner machine configuration.

 Example: